 We hope you like this free post on CalHiSports.com.
 Please help us out today by becoming a member of our Gold Club so you can see all of our great content.
 All final state rankings and some of the upcoming all-state team posts will be for Gold Club members only.
-For more on special offer to get signed up for $9.99 for three months, CLICK HERE.
+For more on special offer to get signed up for $3.99 for one month, CLICK HERE.

 Cal-Hi Sports Girls Basketball